 McMaster: Goal Of Changing Putin Is A 'Delusion' Suffered By 3 Presidents

-American policy toward Russia for the past two decades has struggled under a mistaken belief that presidents or positions can break through with President Vladimir Putin, former national security adviser H.R.
-McMaster said Wednesday.
+American policy toward Russia for two decades has struggled under a mistaken belief that presidents or positions can break through with President Vladimir Putin, former national security adviser H.R.
+McMaster said Monday.

 And actually, he argued, they probably can't.

-McMaster told NPR's Rachel Martin that he sought to help President Trump recognize the need for a tougher suite of policies against Russia after its aggression in Eastern Europe and its interference in the 2016 election.
+McMaster told NPR's Rachel Martin that he sought to help President Trump recognize the need for a tougher suite of policies against Russia after its aggression in Eastern Europe and interference in the 2016 election.

 Martin asked the longtime Army general whether Trump's sometimes inexplicable attitudes and comments about Russia made that job more difficult.
-Yes, he acknowledged — but Trump also wasn't the first president to be stymied by Moscow, as McMaster says he tried to explain in a new book.
+Yes, he acknowledged — but Trump also wasn't the first president to be stymied by Moscow, as McMaster said he tried to explain in a new book.

 "What I write about in Battlegrounds is that President Trump isn't the first president — he's the third, actually, to suffer under the delusion that we can have a good relationship with Putin.
 We can make him change.
 He's going to become, y'know, a nicer guy.
 He's really not," he told NPR.